7 Techniques For Dealing With Anxiety

-Does it feel like your stress is controlling you, rather than the other way around?
-Are you feeling overwhelmed, or getting anxious about something coming up?
-Allow me to share five quick, simple techniques that can help you get back on a level playing field.
+Does it feel like stress is controlling you, rather than the other way around?
+Are you feeling overwhelmed, or anxious about something coming up?
+Allow me to share seven simple techniques that can get you back on a level playing field.

 Stress is, unfortunately, a part of life.
 Everyone, no matter how successful or “healthy” they are, will at some point experience some kind of stress.
-It may be nerves ahead of a job interview or public speaking, or it could be such intense overwhelm that it results in an anxiety attack.
+It may be nerves ahead of a job interview or public speaking, or it could be overwhelm so intense it results in an anxiety attack.

 Such feelings are a sign that we are experiencing a situation from our sympathetic nervous system, often known as our fight, flight, freeze or fawn mechanism.
 This part of our brain has a vital evolutionary role, in that it helps us identify and respond to danger.
 This isn’t part of our DNA where we pause and reflect, making heavily considered decisions about what to do next.
 If a predator is approaching, we have to respond immediately.
 This isn’t the time to analyse in which direction we want to run and at what speed will be most efficient.
 We just have to start running.